 One jail doctor wrote that fellow jail doctor Carol Gilmore often accused inmates of feigning illness to get out of their cells.

 "This was not the first time I got sign-outs from Dr. Gilmore regarding I/Ps presented by her as ‘secondary gain seekers’ and also ‘fakers’.
-I have complained about this particular attitude of my college and her abusive language regarding I/Ps (‘fu*#$ing bitch, liar, faker, piece of sh*#, to name just a few) several times in the past already," reads the email from the investigation.
+I have complained about this particular attitude of my colleague and her abusive language regarding I/Ps (‘fu*#$ing bitch, liar, faker, piece of sh*#, to name just a few) several times in the past already," reads the email from the investigation.

 The fight for the footage